Vikas-Maur/VMstories/src/story/the-love-story.md

 And in a lot of Indian movies **(not all)** , the story revolves around a guy (hero) 🦸‍♂️ who sees a beautiful woman (heroine) 🦸‍♀️ , falls in love with her .
-After few efforts done by hero 🦸‍♂️ , the heroine 🦸‍♀️ accepts him and falls in love with him as well.
+After few efforts and fights done by hero 🦸‍♂️ , the heroine 🦸‍♀️ accepts him and falls in love with him as well.

-Then starts the problem where heroine's father 🧓 (usually a very big and powerful personality 👊 , so much powerful that he can even kill anyone like killing a bug for instance) (and yes no law can do anything to him) refuses hero as his daughter's partner ❌ and tries to kill hero 🦸‍♂️ .
+Then starts the problem where heroine's father 🧓 (usually a very big and powerful personality 👊 , who controls the full government, and is the decider of how much a person should live).
+(and yes no law can do anything to him coz govt. is in his hands) refuses hero as his daughter's partner ❌ and tries to kill the hero 🦸‍♂️ .

-After a lot of tries and efforts finally the villian ,oh sorry , the heroin's father 🧓 accepts hero 🦸‍♂️ ✅ and the story ends happily 😃.
+After a lot of tries and efforts , finally the villian ,oh sorry , the heroin's father 🧓 accepts hero 🦸‍♂️ ✅ and the story ends happily 😃.